TS156A - Detector Vevor - Free user manual and instructions

 CustomerService@vevor.com

-This is the original instruction, please read all manual instructions carefully before operating.
-VEVOR reserves a clear interpretation of user manual.
-The appearance of the product shall be subject to product you received.
-Please forgive us that we won't inform your use, there are any technology or software updates on our product.
+This is the original instruction.
+Please read all manual instructions carefully before operating.
+VEVOR reserves a clear interpretation of the user manual.
+The appearance of the product shall be subject to the product you received.
+Please forgive us that we won't inform you of any technology or software updates on our product.

 | FC | This device complies with Part 15 of the FCC Rules.
 Operat subject to the following two conditions:(1)This device may not harmful interference, and (2)this device must accept any inter received, including interference that may cause undesired oper |